cgrq/cgrq/README.md

 The three main projects I'm working on are: Loom, Smoke Signal, and Gather.

 Loom is an e-commerce site called Loom that allows users to sell products peer-to-peer.

 Smoke Signal is a chat app that utilizes web sockets (socket.io rooms) for real-time, persistent messaging channels that I built with three other amazing devs.

-And Gather is a meet up site I developed a mini brand for and followed brand and motion animation guidelines for my component styling to align to.
+Gather is a meet up site I developed a mini brand for and followed brand and motion animation guidelines for my component styling to align to.
 Check them out below!

 Here are my live projects: